Priesthood in the Diocese of Christchurch

 “More and more I realise priesthood is a journey into the priesthood of Jesus himself.
 It is truly humbling to see how he uses me as His priest.
 I find this incredibly exciting and satisfying, (though not always easy), as I live and work among his people.”

-– Father Stephen Lowe (Current Bishop Stephen Lowe of Hamilton)
+– Father Stephen Lowe (Current Bishop Stephen Lowe of Auckland)

 Priesthood – serving God’s people

 Jesus Christ is the Good Shepherd who laid down His life for His flock.
 Through the priest, who in many ways lays down his own life, Jesus continues to care for His people.

 A priest’s life is devoted to love and service through prayer, the Sacraments, pastoral care and proclaiming the Gospel.